Keith New: Viewable windows

-In Norwich Cathedral, in a Millennium scheme for the north transept in 2000, John Hayward incorporated surviving pieces of New’s dynamic design for St Stephen Walbrook Church, also in the City of London (originally 1960-61).
+In Norwich Cathedral, in a Millennium scheme for the north transept in 2000 by John Hayward but incorporating surviving pieces of New’s work, removed from St Stephen Walbrook Church, City of London (originally 1960-61).

 Beginnings

 Keith New was born in London.
 His birth date is variously given, as 3 September 1925 and frequently as 1926.
 New displayed early talents for drawing and graphic design.
 He attended Sutton and Cheam School of Art from 1942–1945.
 There he met his future wife, Yvonne Byrom, who he married in 1953.

 New gained a scholarship to the Royal College of Art (RCA) but deferred entry until 1948 after completion of his National Service with the Royal Air Force (RAF), during which he used his free time to develop his love of landscape drawing and painting.

 New studied with the stained glass department of the Royal College of Art from 1948–53.

 He started in Graphic Design at the RCA, but at the end of one term switched to stained glass, run by Lawrence Lee from 1948.
 Encouraged by Lee and alongside fellow student Geoffrey Clarke, New flourished, becoming a star student.
 Both New and Clarke pushed the boundaries of stained glass design and execution; according to New, both “were committed modernists”.
 His dynamism brought him to the attention of John Betjeman, Basil Spence and John Piper.

 In 1951 one of New's designs was included in a show at South Bank, London as part of the Festival of Britain, gathering considerable attention.

 In his final year at the Royal College of Art, Keith won a scholarship to work for a year with Steuben and the Corning Glass Works in Corning, New York.

-When the RCA secured the commission for the ten nave windows at Coventry Cathedral, New left Corning and returned to the RCA to execute the green windows, representing youth, as well as one of the muti-coloured windows.
+When the RCA secured the commission for the ten nave windows at Coventry Cathedral, New left Corning and returned to the RCA to execute the green windows, representing youth, as well as one of the multi-coloured windows.
 Space was made available within the Victoria and Albert Museum (V&A) for their design and execution as each was 70 feet or 21.3 metres high.
 Each artist could only work on their designs for two days a week.
 The first six windows to be completed were exhibited at the V&A in 1956, exciting visitors to anticipate the completed building.
 New supplemented his work on this significant commission with part-time teaching at the College and developing a growing portfolio of other projects, including two panels for Buckler’s Mead School in Yeovil and a nave window for Holy Trinity Church in Coleford (both 1957).